 There are lots more options in version 8 to make it faster, easier and safer to use.
-Some of the main feature changes are introduced below.
+Some main feature changes are introduced below.

 The links in the table of contents below send you directly to each feature that is discussed in this article.
 You control whether you read the whole page, or the feature of interest.

-Step 4 gives you the opportunity to share with everyone what you use IE for, and share any hints and tips to get the most out of your browser.
+Step five on this page gives you the opportunity to share with everyone what you use IE for, and share any hints and tips to get the most out of your browser.

-Step 5 enables you to jump directly to the contributions from other visitors.
+Step six enables you to jump directly to the contributions from other visitors.
 Take a look.
 You may find out something new!

 Accelerators make it quicker for you to do your web browsing without leaving the page you are on.
 To use the Accelerator option, follow the steps below.

-There are lots of Accelerator options such as language translators, eBay searches and address searches with pop-up maps.
+There are many Accelerator options such as language translators, eBay searches and address searches with pop-up maps.
 The choice is yours.